tkm3d1a/DB-found-webApp/README.md

   - Verified correct, essentially just copies batting so we cna utilize a single ORM
   - May need to create a secondary people table later still to concat the player name
   - Or may just update the table creation for this one
+- Added ORM for Analysis table
+- Added SQLAlchemy
+- Updated init.py for db connection setup
+  - Have not set up and/or tested connection yet

 _11-3-22 [TK]_
 - Added reference folder to hold any reference material needed